jobial-io/scase/README.md

 **Request-response type mapping** | Responses are mapped based on a special field in the request message in Akka Typed.
 In untyped actors there is no relationship between requests and responses at the type level. | The mapping is represented as a type class, which means any request-to-response mapping convention can be implemented easily (including Akka's).
 Scase provides default mappings for common patterns.
 **Concurrency** | Akka actors are by design single-threaded | A Scase service is agnostic to the actual runtime that executes the message handler.
 Also, the effect type is pluggable, which allows easy and complete control over concurrency in the service.
 **Runtime** | Akka actors run on the runtime provided by the library | Scase is just a thin layer on the runtime provided by the underlying messaging infrastructure: the same service can run locally or on a serverless cloud runtime.
 The main purpose of Scase is to provide a portable API and decouple business logic from the underlying details.

+You can easily expose an existing actor as a Scase service or run a Scase service as an Actor:
+...

+## Java support

+A Scase client can be seamlessly used in Java using the Java-friendly client extension.
+Here is how you can create a Java client for an existing service configuration: